Celebrity Jeopardy! (Saturday Night Live): Background

 Norm Macdonald was inspired to create the first Celebrity Jeopardy! after noting how much easier the questions on the real-life Celebrity Jeopardy! were compared to regular episodes.
-A fan of the sketch series SCTV, Macdonald acknowledged that his concept would be substantially the same as "Half-Wits," a recurring sketch on SCTV in which Eugene Levy played a parody of Trebek, exasperated by the incredibly dumb contestants on the program.
+A fan of the sketch series SCTV, Macdonald acknowledged that his concept would be substantially the same as "Half-Wits," a recurring sketch on the short-lived The Martin Short Show (1994) in which Eugene Levy played host "Alex Trebel", exasperated by the incredibly dumb contestants on the program.
 Macdonald called Levy and secured permission to co-opt the premise of the sketch.

 During the May 2007 special Saturday Night Live in the '90s: Pop Culture Nation, Macdonald said he created the Celebrity Jeopardy! sketch purely as an excuse to do his Burt Reynolds impersonation.
 He purposely chose to make Reynolds an anachronism, appearing on stage as if Reynolds was still the same age he was in 1972.
 Macdonald also claims that Reynolds was a fan of the sketch and that there were talks to do a sketch where the real Reynolds would crash the game and punch out Macdonald.
 Reynolds would then play the remainder of the game, with his responses being even dumber than Macdonald's.
 However, Macdonald was fired from SNL before that sketch could be written.
+Darrell Hammond (who initially played a different celebrity contestant in every installment) resumed playing Sean Connery from 1998 onwards as the new regular contestant to aggravate Alex Trebek.

-The host and contestants are played as caricatures of their real life personalities.
-Hammond said that, while his initial Connery impression was as accurate as possible, it would eventually morph into a "bastardization" of the actor, which audiences—and Hammond himself—found far more entertaining.
-Though Trebek shaved his trademark mustache in 2001, Ferrell retained it as long as he played the character, even in the twelfth sketch—Ferrell's last episode as a cast member—when a clean-shaven real Trebek made a cameo at the end.
+The host and contestants are played as caricatures of their real-life personalities.
+Hammond said that, while his initial Connery impression was as accurate as possible, it would eventually morph into a "bastardization" of the actor, which audiences — and Hammond himself — found far more entertaining.
+Though Trebek shaved his trademark mustache in 2001, Ferrell retained it as long as he played the character, even in the twelfth sketch — Ferrell's last episode as a cast member — when a clean-shaven real Trebek made a cameo at the end.